 A special thanks to Dr. Kristin Lowe, Co-Chair NVG Member Services Committee, and Dr. Cristina Lazcano (https://lazcano.faculty.ucdavis.edu/ ) for their work on the development of this timely and important research project, and to all of our NVG Grower members who have agreed to participate in the study.

 Education NVG launched a Climate Science Seminar Part 1 in 2021 with Professor Andrew Isaacs from UC Berkeley’s Haas School of Business.
 Andrew is a geochemist by training, and looks at the issue of climate change through the lens of what science tells us is actually happening with our climate, and what makes sense if we want to do something about reducing our climate impact.
-Since the launch, we have hosted three or four 30-person workshops a year and will implement a Part 2 workshop in 2023 and video series in 2024.
+We have hosted 3 workshops per year since 2021 and launched a Part 2 workshop in 2023.